front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 -@import "~theme/modules/Cart/ProductItemCart/ProductItemCart";
 ```

-If you have overriden the `theme/components/_components.scss` file and didn't import the `front-commerce/src/web/theme/components/_components.scss` file, you will need to add the new styles for the new components that have been added for the Cart's modules:
+If you have overridden the `theme/components/_components.scss` file and didn't import the `front-commerce/src/web/theme/components/_components.scss` file, you will need to add the new styles for the new components that have been added for the Cart's modules:

 ```diff
 +@import "~theme/components/atoms/Typography/Sku/Sku";